-HMRC have decided to match the rules for Private to those used for Public, meaning that as of April 2020 all contracts IR35 status’ will be determined by the hirer, without any decision from you.
+HMRC has decided to match the rules for Private to those used for Public, meaning that as of April 2021 all contracts IR35 status’ will be determined by the hirer, without any decision from you.
 This also means that any associated tax risk with misidentifying your status will now also lie with the hirer, taking you completely out of the equation.

-For more detailed information on these changes and how you could be affected, take a look at our blog: Changes to IR35 come April 2020.
+For more detailed information on these changes to IR35 and how you could be affected, take a look at our blog: Changes to IR35 come April 2021.

 You’re never alone when it comes to IR35

-That’s where Intouch’s unique IR35 services come in.
-Our expert team offer unlimited contract and working practice reviews, advice to end-hirers on your status to help them make the right decision, an option to switch from Limited to Umbrella to suit your contract, plus legal support and so much more.
-And what’s even better is that it’s all included in our monthly service charge of £105+VAT!
-Get in touch today to find out more about what Intouch’s IR35 services can do for you now, come April 2020 and beyond.
+That’s where Intouch’s unique IR35 guidance services come in.
+Our expert team offers unlimited contract and working practice reviews, advice to end-hirers on your status to help them make the right decision, an option to switch from Limited to Umbrella to suit your contract, plus legal support and so much more.
+And what’s even better is that it’s all included in our monthly service charge of £115+VAT!
+Get in touch today to find out more about what Intouch’s IR35 services can do for you now, come April 2021 and beyond.